 How to Volunteer

 You can apply to be a Church-service volunteer by applying here.
 Ushers serve for a period of two years and are assigned to either the Tabernacle or Assembly Hall on Temple Square.
 Those who wish to continue can extend their service to three years.
-The ushers help at general conference, Music and the Spoken Word broadcasts, special broadcasts and firesides, and concerts.
+The ushers help at general conference, Music & the Spoken Word broadcasts, special broadcasts and firesides, and concerts.

 In greeting Temple Square visitors twice a week, Church-service missionaries have an excellent opportunity give a positive first impression of The Church of Jesus Christ of Latter-day Saints.